 The Ministry of Finance, signed and applied three relevant ministerial decisions, in order to subsidy with a total amount of €675,568 for the support of three important programs of the following NGOs, financing them from the contributions gathered by citizens and businesses in an bank account established for that reason.

-The Smile of the Child, received a funding of €420,318 for the purchasing and equipment of a mobile medical unit, having the ability to provide services both in difficult accessible areas of the country and to the vulnerable population in order to take part in the annual vaccination programme against the coronavirus.
+The Smile of the Child, received a funding of €420,318 for the purchasing and equipment of a mobile medical unit, having the ability to provide services both in difficult accessible areas of the country and to the vulnerable population in order to take part in the annual vaccination programme against the COVID-19 pandemic.

 Hellenic Red Cross, received a funding of €151,000 to cover the accommodation, travel and overtime compensation expenses of 50 nursing staff in the context of their assistance to Operation "Eleftheria" (i.e. “Freedom” from COVID), in accordance (Law N. 4790/2021).